danchoi/sphinxesc/README.md

 It does not parse more advanced Sphinx query expressions such as `NEAR/n`, quorum, etc., nor does it recognize arbitrary `@field` expressions.
-All non-alpha-numeric expressions are converted into whitespace or filtered out unless they contribute to an `AND`, `OR` or `@tag_list` field search expression.
+All non-alpha-numeric characters are converted into whitespace or filtered out unless they contribute to an `AND`, `OR` or `@tag_list` field search expression.
 Obviously these rules are quite domain specific.
 The rules can be made more configurable later.